 Construction of the proposed landfill would result in more than 30 million tons of garbage being buried nearly 500 feet high in undeveloped Gregory Canyon.
 That canyon contains an intermittent stream that flows into the San Luis Rey River as it flows through the site west to the ocean.

-Because the proposed landfill would be located next to the San Luis Rey River, the 30 million tons of garbage proposed to be buried would forever threaten the critical water supplies provided by the river and the drinking water aquifers that underlie the river.
-Water pumped from the underground aquifers along the river is used by municipalities, including the City of Oceanside, farmers, and local residents for numerous purposes.
-Claims by the proponents that the proposed landfill would be engineered to ensure that no leaks of toxic leachate would ever occur are simply claims, and the fact is that the buried garbage would remain a threat to these waters long after the operators have abandoned the site.
+Because of its location, the garbage buried in the proposed landfill would forever threaten the critical water supplies provided by the river and the drinking water aquifers that underlie the river.
+Water pumped from those aquifers is used by municipalities, including the City of Oceanside, water districts, farmers, and local residents.
+Claims by the proponents that the proposed landfill would be engineered to ensure that no toxic leachate would leak from the proposed landfill are simply claims, and the buried garbage would remain a threat to these waters long after the operators have abandoned the site.

 In addition, two major water-distribution pipelines owned by the San Diego County Water Authority cross the site next to the areas where the garbage would be buried and where millions of cubic yards of soil to cover the waste would be mined from "Borrow Pit B." These critical pipelines provide nearly 30% of all water imported to the County.
 The proposed landfill would threaten the integrity of those 70-year old pipelines because blasting would be needed to excavate hard rock from the proposed landfill and the borrow pit.
 A rupture of either pipeline would seriously disrupt County water supplies.